JazJax/12_Days_Of_Christmas_TDD_Kata/README.md

-# TypeScript Katas Starter
+# 12 Days of Christmas TDD Kata

+I did a kata focussed on coding while focussing on keeping increments small - then finished it off out of interest.

-This is a basic starter repository for doing katas in TypeScript, with tests using [Jest](https://jestjs.io/docs/getting-started).
+This is based on a basic starter repository for doing katas in TypeScript, with tests using [Jest](https://jestjs.io/docs/getting-started).

-- Write your kata solutions in the `app` directory.
-- Write test files in the `tests` directory.

-## Suggested Katas
+## Other suggested Katas

 [Made Tech Katas](https://learn.madetech.com/katas/)